Taoyuan International Airport

-Taiwan Taoyuan International Airport (Traditional Chinese: 臺灣桃園國際機場) is the main international airport serving Taiwan, particularly the northern region and Taipei.
+Taiwan Taoyuan International Airport (臺灣桃園國際機場) is the main international airport serving Taipei, the capital of Taiwan, as well as the northern region.
 Located in Dayuan, Taoyuan, approximately 40 km west of Taipei, the airport is the busiest and largest in Taiwan.
 In 2016, it was ranked the best airport for its size in the Asia-Pacific region by Airports Council International.